heathermiller/dist-prog-book/chapter/3/message-passing.md

 Process-based actors are defined as a computation which runs from start to completion, rather than the classic actor model, which defines an actor almost as a state machine of behaviors and the logic to transition between those.
 Similar state-machine like behavior transitions are possible through recursion with process-based actors, but programming them feels fundamentally different than using the previously described `become` statement.

 These actors use a `receive` primitive to specify messages that an actor can receive during a given state/point in time. `receive` statements have some notion of defining acceptable messages, usually based on patterns, conditionals or types.
 If a message is matched, corresponding code is evaluated, but otherwise the actor simply blocks until it gets a message that it knows how to handle.
+The semantics of this `receive` are different than the receive previously described in the section about Akka.
+Akka's `receive` is explicitly only triggered when an actor gets a message it knows how to handle.
 Depending on the language implementation `receive` might specify an explicit message type or perform some pattern matching on message values.

 An example of these core concepts of a process with a defined lifecycle and use of the `receive` statement to match messages is a simple counter process written in Erlang. {% cite Armstrong:2010:ERL:1810891.1810910 --file message-passing %}